dhewm/dhewm3-sdk/README.txt

 Please note that currently I only accept mods that are released under the GPL license - the one used by Open Source Doom3 (i.e. *not* only the Doom3 SDK license) - because neither the GPL nor the SDK license allow merging code from both licenses.
-So please get permission from the mod authors first.
+So please get permission from the mod authors first

-Yes, this unfortunately means that unless you manage to contact Sikkpin and get his permission, there will be no Sikkmod for dhewm3 (and neither other mods that use Sikkmod code) :-(
-*(If you are Sikkpin, please get in touch!)*

 ### Getting in touch